How to Tune Up Your Bike for Spring

 Store Your Bike with Spaces Self Storage

 Looking for storage when your bike is not in use?
-Spaces Self Storage has storage facilities in downtown Toronto; our newest facility on Dupont Street, as well as our storage facility on Eastern Avenue!
+Spaces Self Storage has a storage facility in downtown Toronto on Eastern Avenue!
 Whether you’re looking for storage all throughout the year, or just in the winter, we’ve got you covered!
 Our storage facilities offer many different sizes of storage units, including the 5×10, 10×10 and 10×15 storage units.
 Reserve a storage unit with Spaces Self Storage today!